 Apple wasted no time jumping on the first point release of it's latest mobile operating system, releasing the first beta just 24 hours after the release of iOS 12.
-The iOS 12.1 beta continues, but is moving along rapidly and we expect the final release sometime in October.
+Now, Apple is ready to release iOS 12.1.
 It re-introduces Group FaceTime, fixes bugs, adds emojis, and includes a number of hints about new iPads that we may see this fall.

 What’s in iOS 12.1